ianholden123/maths-number-bonds/README.md

 # Maths Number Bonds

-A simple web app that helps students practice and assess their number bonds.
+A progressive web application that helps students practice and assess their number bonds.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).